DOULAS & EDUCATORS

-A Certified Doula through Childbirth International, I am also a Registered Yoga Teacher through Yoga Alliance (E-RYT 200) and certified as a CalmBirth® Meditation Teacher.
-I’m incredibly honored to work with mothers from many walks of life — on their yoga mats, in their birthing rooms and in the community here at Everyday Miracles.
+A Certified Doula through Childbirth International, I am also a Registered Yoga Teacher through Yoga Alliance (E-RYT 230) and a CalmBirth® Meditation Teacher.
+I’m incredibly honored to work with mothers and families from many walks of life — on their yoga mats, in their birthing rooms and in the community here at Everyday Miracles.
 I continue to learn so much, and to be humbled by the courage, beauty and resilience I see people exhibit through pregnancy and birth.
-The opportunity to witness their paths to and through motherhood — and to help cultivate a loving and supportive community in which they can thrive — is a true privilege.
+The opportunity to witness their paths to and through parenthood and life — and to help cultivate a loving and supportive community in which they can thrive — is a true privilege.

 Hello.
 My name is Nancy and I was born and raised here in Minnesota.
 Just after graduating, I married my high school sweetheart, and we started our family right away.
 Less than one month after the birth of our first child, we packed up and moved to the west coast.
 I spent the next eight years there with no family but the one my husband and I had created.
 This experience is what led me into birth work, without even knowing it.
 At the time, a dear friend of ours was expecting her third child and asked me if I would be with her for the birth.
 When she asked me, I was a bit surprised, yet incredibly honored.
 It wasn’t even 24 hours after that precious baby was born that I knew I had found my calling.
 This new passion for birth came on suddenly and unexpectedly but has grown so much since that day.